andrea-calligaris/ff8-sounds-catalog/sound-information.md

     - Owl's Tear house: open/close the cupboard after banging on it.
     - Forest Fox lady's house: the window open + close.
   - Dollet: Shop, old painter house.
-  - Deling: Gateway, door to the sewer.
+  - Deling: Gateway: door to the sewer.
   - Dream #2:
     - Loose lever on the hatch (when walking on top of it).
     - When the soldier steps over it: `2252`+`2159`+`2412`.